Elevator Girl (song): Reception

 Axl Rosenberg of MetalSucks described "Elevator Girl" as "unusual", calling the song "the first-ever metal song about a mentally unstable elevator operator", but noting the song doesn't "[lack] any of the elements which made us fans in the first place", even after the departure of Yuimetal.

 "Elevator Girl" peaked on the Oricon Digital Singles daily chart on May 10, 2019, at number two, with digital sales of 6,284 units.
 The song peaked on the weekly chart on May 20, 2019 at number 13, with first-week sales of 8,414 equivalent units.
 "Elevator Girl" debuted at number 42 on the Billboard Japan Hot 100 on May 20, 2019, with 1,069 equivalent units in the first week, later peaking at number 38 the following week.
 The song also peaked at number four on the Billboard World Digital Songs chart on the week of May 25, 2019.

+Music video

+The music video for "Elevator Girl" was released on August 16, 2019.
+In the video, members Su-metal and Moametal, along with support dancer Kano Fujihira, can be seen dancing to the song on a raised and illuminated platform, dressed in dazzling costumes.
+It was released ahead of the band's 2019 US headline tour, which would begin in September.